Our excellent instructors instruct children and adults alike in the guitar, piano, ukulele, cello, violin, drums, woodwinds and vocals.

 Our Japanese Language classes are divided into five target groups - Pre-class, #1 Beginner, #2 Intermediate, #3 Advanced, and Adult.Learn more

-Ask for details, or click on the link below to read more about the Music Together program!Learn more
+Ask for details, or click on the logo above or the link below to read more about the Music Together program, schedule a demo, or register for a class!Learn more